mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 ### Limitations of the library - or, perhaps, the file system

-Watchfiles tells us if a file or folder has been modified - but does not tell us if a file or folder has been changed.
+Watchfiles tells us if a file or files in a folder has been modified.

 Which probably means that we need to check what the resource is when it's modified ... could just collapse the file and the folder Inputs into a single class ... but that would make the input method a bit less helpful.